mauricekorf/CarefullyCausal/README.md

 output$Estimand_interpretation

 #> [1] "The estimand shows the average causal effect in the population of interest given the different exposure
 #> regimes.
-More specifically, the effect of receiving exposure level 1 with respect to the reference exposure
-#> level 0.
-When adjusting for a set of covariates (race, sex, education, smokeintensity, smokeyrs, wt71,
+More specifically, the effect when everybody would have received exposure level 1 with respect to when #> everybody would have received exposure level 0 when adjusting for a set of covariates (race, sex, education,
-#> exercise, active, age) the estimand is displayed in either a conditional or marginal way.
-Particularly,
+#> smokeintensity, smokeyrs, wt71, exercise, active, age)  It should, however, be noted that only a few basic
-#> defining the estimand depends on the approach/model used.
-For example, outcome regression has a conditional
-#> estimand while IPTW has a marginal estimand.
-The T-standardization approach also has a marginal estimand
-#> while for the S-standardization it depends on whether interactions between treatment and covariates are
-#> taken into account.
-When no interactions are considered, then it is the same as outcome regression and
-#> thus has a conditional estimand, however when all interactions are considered then it is like
-#> T-standardization and thus has a marginal estimand."
+#> properties can be inferred from this estimand including: outcome of interest, exposure variable, contrast, and
+#> adjusted for variables.
+This means that many things cannot be inferred, such as definition of exposure,
+#> information on target population, duration, timing among many other aspects.
+This basic estimand should
+#> nonetheless match with the question of interest"
 ```

 <br>